Ed94/gencpp/docs/Readme.md

 * If return type must match a parameter
 * If number of parameters is correct
 * If added as a member symbol to a class or struct, that operator matches the requirements for the class (types match up)
+* There is no support for validating new & delete operations (yet)

 The user is responsible for making sure the code types provided are correct and have the desired specifiers assigned to them beforehand.